Tsum valley trek

 Day 02: Kathmandu city tour – World heritage sites seeing !.

-Your trekking staff will come to your Hotel early in the morning at 7.00 am to pick you up; from there we have an 8 hour driving journey to Arughat.
+Your trekking staff will come to your Hotel early in the morning at 7.00 am to pick you up; from there we have an 8-hour driving journey to Arughat.
 From Kathmandu to Dhading Bensi for 3.30 hours is the comfortable drive but from there to Arugat for another 4 hours, we will be driving on a dirt road.
-Stay overnight at guest house.

 This is a tough and long day of walking but the scenic views of the valley amply compensate for the long walk.
 Chhokangparo is located at an altitude of 3010m above sea level is situated on flat land and consists of 2 settlements, Chhokang and Paro.
 From here you can get superb views of the Ganesh Himal range.
 Some households practice polyandry down here.
 This area is prominent for its Tibetan Buddhist heritage.
 Stay overnight in the guest house of Rachen Gumpa.